department-of-veterans-affairs/va.gov-team/products/facilities/facility-locator/mobile-experience/conversation-guide-v2.md

 - What do you expect to see on the VA location card?
 - Is any information about the location missing?
-- Can the user easily scroll through results on the list view?
+- Can the participant easily scroll through results on the list view?

 ## Fourth Task: Review VA location search results map